atc1441/DaFlasherFiles/README.md

 These are the files needed for the DaFlasher app, Playstore: https://play.google.com/store/apps/details?id=com.atcnetz.paatc.patc

+after flashing you will end with an Nordic DFU Bootloader where you can flash your own Firmware to The Watch.
+Like via Arduino etc.
+## And all without opening the watch one time, all over the Air.
+I recomment to have one opened watch to develope new Firmware and when it is tested upload it to the closed Watch

 Here you have the 3 Files you can see me using in this video:

 (click on the image)